zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 Every year Apple uses ML more and more, and I don't expect this to change anytime soon.
 Better yet, Apple every year is making all these features available to 3rd party developers as well.
 Apple provides four Domain Specific frameworks and one general-purpose framework Let's look at them: (next slide)

+^ML gives computers the ability to learn without being explicitly programmed.

+^ Traditional software:
+- easy for repetitive tasks that people have to think about.
+- Very hard to make it do task people do without conscious thought, such as recognizing faces, meaning of words/actions.

 ---